adomokos/climb_that_mountain/blog/2017/06/scenario_outlines_in_rspec.md

 eating apples
   can tell how many are remaining
 ```
 Let's say, one of the examples will trigger an error.
-When I change the second example and change the "left" columns 15 value to 16, this is what I see when I run the spec.
+When I change the second example's "left" column's 15 value to 16, this is what I see when I run the spec.

 ```shell
 F